kleinschmidt/kleinschmidt.github.io/content/blog/cite-code.md

 Of course, not all code you write is _software_, in the sense of a product that's usable by a third party for a task that may be very different than you originally intended.
-But my hunch is that there's a lot of very useful software hiding out there in bits of one-off research code, and that if we rewarded academics _at all_ for doing the work to take that one-off code over the top to being useful software we'd collectively save ourselves a lot of wheel-reinventing.[^julia]  So, if you use software, cite it.
+But my hunch is that there's a lot of very useful software hiding out there in bits of one-off research code,[^julia] and that if we rewarded academics _at all_ for doing the work to take that one-off code over the top to being useful software we'd collectively save ourselves a lot of wheel-reinventing.
+So, if you use software, cite it.
 If you're using an `R` package, you can get a citation with `citation`:

 [^julia]: There's a running joke in the Julia language community that most Julia